-If you would like to see a list of sister cities in the U.S. and Canada, please look at:
+If you would like to see a list of sister cities, please look at:

 Becoming a sister

-If you would like to become a sister city with a Japanese prefecture or community, please feel free to consult with CLAIR/JLGC.
+If you would like to develop a sister relationship with a Japanese prefecture or community, please feel free to consult with CLAIR/JLGC.
 We would appreciate it if you could supply the following documents to us:

 - A profile of your state or community, including information on: